GuillaumeHaben/CodingWeek/README.md

 ## Presentation ##

-The application is able to search and collect date from tweets.
-Data is collected according to hashtags, keywords, dates, geolocalisation, name or limit of time (1h,24h) and is stored in a database.
+The application is able to search and collect data from tweets.
+Data are collected according to hashtags, keywords, dates, geolocalisation, username with a potential period (1h,24h) and are saved in a database.

-The added value is the treatments processing the data collected and interpreting them.
+The added value of our application is the treatments processing the data collected and interpreting them (map).

 ## Installation ##

-Download the java files and run it on an IDE or using the following command: nananananana
+Download the java files and run it on an IDE

 ## How it works ? ##